Instructor

 - Paragraph 1: Explain the motivation for your work; e.g., Why anyone should care?
 What are the desired benefits?

-- Paragraph 2: Explain why existing solutions work is inadequate for the motivated problem; e.g., Is there a gap in the literature?
+- Paragraph 2: Explain why existing solutions are inadequate for the motivated problem; e.g., Is there a gap in what exists?
 Is there a weakness in existing approaches?

-- Paragraph 3: Explain what you are proposing, what is new about your idea, and why you believe this solution will be better than previous solutions; e.g., Are you asking a new question, offering a greater understanding of a research problem, establishing a new methodology to solve a problem, building a new software tool, or offering greater understanding about existing methods/tools?
+- Paragraph 3: Explain what you are proposing, what is new about your idea, and why you believe this solution will be better than previous solutions; e.g., Are you asking a new question, establishing a new methodology to solve a problem, building a new software tool, or offering greater understanding about existing methods/tools?

 - [Section 2] Related Work